ondras12345/AlarmClock-hardware/AlarmClock/README.md

 [Schematics](./AlarmClock.pdf)
 [PCB](./AlarmClock-PCB.pdf)

+The PCB is designed to be milled out from a single sided copper clad laminate on a CNC machine.
+However, the design should also be suitable for standard etching.

 **Warning**: R27 is currently NOT included in the gcode files in `cnc/`.
 However, it is quite easy to bodge in if you don't want to mess with `FlatCAM` to fix this.
 Gerber files are OK.